killerducky/learn-to-play-go.github.io/content/_index.md

 {{< black "Lucas Westermann" >}}<br>
 Who managed the whole technical side of the project and patiently kept explaining what I need to press to make it all work.
 	<br><br>
-{{< black "Kosh " >}}(faith manages)<br>
+{{< black "Kosh " >}}(Faith manages)<br>
 Who wrote a portion of the texts, spent his evenings crawling through heaps of my horrible grammar and overall lifted the quality of the site monumentally.
 	<br><br>
 {{< black "Joshua Batson" >}}<br>
 Who also helped immensely with the texts, and was an endless source of inspiration and ideas for new features.
     <br><br>
 <br><br>
 <p style="font-size: 12px;"> This website is small and for now I am lucky enough to be able to afford the costs of running it without trouble.
-However, if you REALLY like what we did, have nothing better to spend on, and would like to make sure it stays online forever for other beginners as well, consider sending a dollar my way.
+However, if you REALLY like what we did, have nothing better to spend on, and would like to make sure it stays online for other beginners as well, consider sending a dolar my way.
 Thank you for even considering.<br><br>
 <a href="https://www.paypal.me/AdamRuz" target="_blank" class="donateButton" noreferrer noopener>Donate</a>
   {{< /wrapper >}}